Five Ways to Mindfully Slow Down on the weekend.

 Self-care is certainly costly, but it need not be so expensive that you can’t afford it.
 Give yourself the gift of time this weekend.
 Take deep breaths, maybe a bath, and enjoy observing the trees bending but not breaking as they dance in the wind with nothing to do but be completely themselves.

 If you realize that slowing down is something you struggle with and you’re seeing that a panicked, fast paced life is your normal, consider that therapy could be helpful to you to face the anxiety and explore what might be scary about slowing down to really be still with yourself.
-Reach out to us today to schedule a free 20 minute phone consult with one of our therapists to learn more about our holistic approach to therapy.
-We offer in person sessions in Charlotte, North Carolina and virtual sessions for any folks living in North and South Carolina.
+Reach out today to schedule a free 20 minute phone consult to learn more about our holistic approach to therapy.
+I offer in person sessions in Charlotte, North Carolina and virtual sessions for any folks living in North and South Carolina and Texas.

 Previous